-5.5.9.3.
-I2C BUS
+5.7.9.3.
+IC BUS

-Verify operation of the I2C bus by checking whether the LEDs are flashing at the Relay PCA's D1 and the Valve Driver PCA's D2.
-If both are solid lit or are not on, and the DC power supplies are operating properly, there is a problem with the I2C bus.
+Verify operation of the $I^2C$ bus by checking whether the LEDs are flashing at the Relay PCA's D1 and the Valve Driver PCA's D2.
+If both are solid lit or are steady off, and the DC power supplies are operating properly, there is a problem with the $I^2C$ bus.

-5.5.9.4.
-LCD/DISPLAY MODULE
+5.7.9.4.
+LCD/DISPLAY MODULE AND TOUCHSCREEN

 Assuming that there are no wiring problems and that the DC power supplies are operating properly, the display screen should light and show the splash screen and other indications of its state as the CPU goes through its initialization process.
+If pressing a touch-screen control button gets no response on the display, either the touch-screen controller or the internal USB bus is malfunctioning.
+Verify the failure by logging on with NumaViewTM software Remote: if the analyzer responds to remote commands and the display changes accordingly, the touch-screen interface may be faulty.

-5.5.9.5.
+5.7.9.5.
 RELAY PCA

-The Relay PCA can be most easily checked by observing the condition of its status LEDs (see Section 5.5.5.2), and using the Utilities>Diagnostics>Digital Outputs menu (see Section 5.5.3) to toggle each LED ON or OFF.
+The Relay PCA can be most easily checked by observing the condition of its status LEDs (see Section 5.7.5.2), and using the Utilities>Diagnostics>Digital Outputs menu (see Section 5.7.3) to toggle each LED ON or OFF.